 Parameter Description Profile ID Type in a unique identifier number for this profile set or allow an ID to be automatically assigned by checking the Auto Assign option.
 This value can be set from 1 - 255.
+The profile ID sets the relative priority for the profile and specifies an index number that will identify the access profile being created with this command.
+Priority is set relative to other profiles where the lowest profile ID has the highest priority.
 Access Profile Select profile based on Ethernet (MAC Address) or IP address.
 This will change the menu according to the requirements for the type of profile.
 Select Ethernet to instruct the switch to examine the layer 2 part of each packet header.
 Select IP to instruct the switch to examine the IP address in each frame's header.
-VLAN Source MAC/IP Selecting this option instructs the switch to examine the VLAN part of each packet header and use this as the, or part of the criterion for forwarding.
-Source MAC Mask - Enter a MAC address mask for the source MAC address.
-Mask Source IP Mask - Enter an IP address mask for the source IP address.
-Destination MAC/IP Mask Destination MAC Mask - Enter a MAC address mask for the destination MAC address.
-Destination IP Mask - Enter an IP address mask for the destination MAC address.
-802.1p Selecting this option instructs the switch to examine the 802.1p priority value of each packet header and use this as the, or part of the criterion for forwarding.
+VLAN Selecting this option instructs the switch to examine the VLAN part of each packet header and use this as the, or part of the criterion for forwarding.
+Source IP Mask Enter an IP address mask for the source IP address.
+Destination IP Mask Destination IP Mask - Enter an IP address mask for the destination MAC address.
 DSCP Selecting this option instructs the switch to examine the DiffServ Code part of each packet header and use this as the, or part of the criterion for forwarding.
-Ethernet Type (for Ethernet Access Profiles only) Selecting this option instructs the switch to examine the Ethernet type value in each frame's header.
 Protocol (for IP address Access Profiles only) Selecting this option instructs the switch to examine the protocol type value in each frame's header.
 You must then specify what protocol(s) to include according to the following guidelines: Select ICMP to instruct the switch to examine the Internet Control Message Protocol (ICMP) field in each frame's header.
-TOD flog mook Select Type to further specify that the access profile will apply an ICMP type value, or specify Code to further specify that the access profile will apply an ICMP cod value.
-TCP flag mask parameter can be implemented using the Select IGMP to instruct the switch to examine the Internet Group Management Protocol (ICMP) field in each frame's header.
-CLI interface.
+Select Type to further specify that the access profile will apply an ICMP type value, or specify Code to further specify that the access profile will apply an ICMP cod value.
+TCP flag mask Select IGMP to instruct the switch to examine the Internet Group Management Protocol (ICMP) field in each frame's header. parameter can be implemented using Select Type to further specify that the access profile will apply an IGMP type value the CLI interface.
 This option is not available using the web interface.
-Select Type to further specify that the access profile will apply an IGMP type value web interface.
 Select TCP to use the TCP port number contained in an incoming packet as the forwarding criterion.
-Selecting TCP requires that you specify a source port mask and/or a destination port mask.
-Source Port Mask Ox - Specify a TCP port mask for the source port in hex form (hex 0x0-0xfff).
+Selecting TCP requires that you specify a source port mask and/or a destination port mask. web interface.
+Source Port Mask Ox - Specify a TCP port mask for the source port in hex form (hex 0x0-0xffff).
 Destination Port Mask Ox - Specify a TCP port mask for the destination port in hex form (hex 0x0-0xffff).
 Select UDP to use the UDP port number contained in an incoming packet as the forwarding criterion.
 Selecting UDP requires that you specify a source port mask and/or a destination port mask.
 Source Port Mask Ox - Specify a TCP port mask for the source port in hex form (hex 0x0-0xffff).
 Destination Port Mask Ox - Specify a TCP port mask for the destination port in hex form (hex 0x0-0xffff).
-Permit/Deny Select Permit to specify that the packets that match the access profile are forwarded by the switch according to any additional rule added (see below).
-Select Deny to specify that packets that do not match the access profile are not forwarded by the switch and will be filtered.